NEW in This Issue

 Shopping on Amazon.com?
 If you type in www.smile.amazon.com and select ISKCON Alachua when prompted, then make your purchase.
 Amazon will donate a portion of the sale to ISKCON Alachua!

 Nice way to help others donate to Krishna!!

 Alachua Temple on Facebook

 We would like to thank the devotees for kindly sponsoring the Sunday Feast throughout the year.
-Feast sponsorships are available for July and August, 2017.
+Feast sponsorships are available for January and February 2020.
 This is a wonderful and auspicious way to honor birthdays, anniversaries, births, and departed loved ones, and get the blessings of Krishna and His devotees.
 Please call the Temple Office at 386-462-2017

 if you are interested or click this link.